BarakBinyamin/PopulationCount/README.md

 </p>

 ## How it works
-The structure of this design is derived from a [Divide and Conquer Algorithm](https://stackoverflow.com/questions/109023/how-to-count-the-number-of-set-bits-in-a-32-bit-integer/11816547#11816547) which was written in C.
+The structure of this design is derived from this [Divide and Conquer Algorithm](https://stackoverflow.com/questions/109023/how-to-count-the-number-of-set-bits-in-a-32-bit-integer/11816547#11816547), which was written in C.
 ```C
 unsigned int count_bit(unsigned int x)
 {